 Why is IT change management important?

 Today, enterprises have several critical expectations for their IT department.
 First, they are looking to have steady, reliable services so their organization can boost productivity and meet end-user expectations.
-Second, they would want to apply regular service updates to easily adjust with the changing security environment, costs, and business requirements.
+Second, they would want to apply regular service updates to easily adjust to the changing security environment, costs, and business requirements.
 Without meeting these, it could cause significant consequences like productivity and revenue loss.

 Organizations that fail to adapt for the future might not be able to keep up with the development of the business and fall behind their competitors.
 If improvements are executed too slowly, their employees will move to places with less clunky processes, and customers will opt for other organizations that provide them more value.